welteki/docs.actuated.dev/docs/faq.md

 [actions-runtime-controller (ARC))](https://github.com/actions-runner-controller/actions-runner-controller) is maintained by [Yusuke Kuoka](https://github.com/mumoshu).

-Its primary use-case is scale runners on a Kubernetes cluster using containers.
+Its primary use-case is scale GitHub's self-hosted actions runner using Pods in a Kubernetes cluster.
+ARC is self-hosted software which means its setup and operation are complex, requiring you to create an properly configure a GitHub App along with its keys.
+For actuated, you only need to run a single binary on each of your runner hosts and send us an encrypted bootstrap token.

 If you're running `npm install` or `maven`, then this may be a suitable isolation boundary for you.